burakbayramli/kod/nomadicterrain/README.md

 ## POI / ROI

-The ROI file above can be searched by keyword.
-Any matching point or region will be listed, once clicked, is shown as either a list of points or single point.
+The POI file can be searched by keyword.
+Any matching line (by type, name) will be listed, as point or region.
+Once clicked, is shown as either a list of points or single point.
 I included some camping locations as points in the file, also some region based national parks.
 But the user can put anything in this file, for example the Berlin Wall / dividing line between East and West?
 Put them here!

+The `poi_base` should point to the master poi file. `poi` is a combined file between `poi_base` and "cached POIs".
+Cached POIs come from Google, at any location you can "cache" which will download bus stops, hospitals, atms, camp sites near you and save them in a local file.

 ## Elevation